vkhazin/cloudmigration-courseware/notes.md

   * Highlight that VM is not enough: network, load-balancers, firewalls, high availability and etc are essential as well
   * Pay a special attention to the ability to create an entire data centre with an automation such as terraform

+### Lab: Cloud vs. on-premises
+  * The lab is to question the wisdom whether public cloud is pretty much the same as on premises deployment with infra managed by a third party
+  * Enumerate go-live activities related to <a href="https://en.wikipedia.org/wiki/Systems_development_life_cycle" target="_blank">SDLC</a> after the code development is complete.
+Likely items:
+    * Hardware planning and provisioning: what if there is no more storage left on the SAN?
+    * Preparation of a deployment package, what if the build server is down?
+    * What is the process of build verification and re-deployment, if needs to be?
+    * Firewall requests, is there a single or multiple firewall involved, what happens when firewall is mis-configured?
+    * How do you roll-out A/B testing, if not using it today could you with the on-premises deployment model?
+    * What's required to configure a DNS name and how mis-configurations are resolved?
+  * List anticipated and actual time-frames for the activities listed
+  * Envision an unanticipated spike in traffic, how do you recover with an on-premises deployment?

 ### Considerations for different migration strategies
   * List migration strategies as described by leading cloud providers Aws and Azure
   * Outline pros and cons of each approach